Find Affordable College Courses

 $8,086 Average Tuition & Fees

 Out of the 128 schools in the Middle Atlantic Region that were part of this year’s ranking, Bronx Community College landed the # 2 spot on the list.
-BCC is a moderately-sized public school located in the city of Bronx.
+BCC is a medium-sized public school located in the large city of Bronx.

 $9,818 Average Tuition & Fees

-HACC undergraduate students pay an average of $9,818 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at HACC are $9,818 a year.
 On average, public health graduates from HACC take out $20,063 in student loans while working on their degree.

-Read full report on Public Health at Harrisburg Area Community College
+Full Public Health at Harrisburg Area Community College Report

 #4